Also called the pituitary gland is the endocrine system gland that secretes hormones directly into the bloodstream.

 The classification of the posterior pituitary gland varies, but most sources include the following two regions:

-- Nervous pair: also called neural lobe or posterior lobe, this region constitutes the majority of the posterior pituitary and is the storage site of oxytocin and vasopressin.
+- Nervous pair: neural lobe or posterior lobe; this region constitutes most of the posterior pituitary and is the storage site of oxytocin and vasopressin.

 - Stem infundibular: also known as infundibulum or pituitary stalk, the infundibular stem joins the hypothalamic and pituitary systems.

 Deficiencies in any of the hormones mentioned above can cause diseases, which vary in severity.

 An ADH deficiency will increase our thirst and urination, starting with the posterior lobe.

 The lack of prolactin will inevitably lead to an inability to breastfeed, which can not be treated today.